ringcentral-tutorials/ringcentral-ai-bot/README.md

 # https://xxxxxx.ngrok.io ---> http://localhost:7867
 # you can check ngrok status from http://localhost:4040
 ```
+- After started the ngrok server, you can set your ringcentral app's redirect URL to lamda's api gateway url, `https://xxxxxx.ngrok.io/bot-oauth` for bot app, `https://xxxxxx.ngrok.io/user-oauth` for user app, ngrok will proxy the request to your local server.
+- Goto your ringcentral developer site, in bot app's bot page, click `Add to glip`, Then bot Added, time to test it.

+## Test the bot
+- Login to https://glip-app.devtest.ringcentral.com, click bot's name to start the chat, just follow the bot's instructions.

 ## Build and Run in production env
+- In local development, by default we use fake data to simulate the voicemail transcript and analysis, in production we use the real thing.
+- Register Google cloud account and set payment method, create an project and create an credential, download your credential json.
+- Set `GOOGLE_APPLICATION_CREDENTIALS=your/google/credential/path` in `.env`
+- Restart server

 ```bash
 # install pm2 first if you wanna use pm2